Food Addiction – a Dangerously Underestimated Issue

 Food Addiction Questionnaire

 Experts developed the questionnaire below about actions describing food addiction.
-If any of these actions relate to your life, you may have a food addiction.11
+If any of these actions relate to life, one may have a food addiction.

 - Eat to the point of feeling ill